Going abroad - Belgium

 Tab In very slow-moving traffic, drivers in a lane that is coming to an end or in which traffic is blocked, are allowed to edge their vehicle into the next lane, just before the point where their lane ends.
 Drivers in the lane with moving traffic are required to allow vehicles to gradually filter in in this way, before they reach the point where their lane ends.

-No overtaking When it is raining/snowing/hailing etc., in the following cases: vehicles (including any towed element) with a maximum permitted weight of > 7.5 T on motorways, dual carriageways and other A roads, with or without a central reservation.
+No overtaking In case of precipitation (rain, snow, drizzle ...), for the drivers of vehicles and vehicles with trailers with a maximum permitted mass of > 7.5 t on motorways, dual carriageways and other A roads, with or without a central reservation.

 Driving between stopped/slow-moving vehicles When traffic is stopped or very slow-moving, motorbikes are permitted to drive between the lines of vehicles.
 But only at a maximum speed of 50 km/h.
 And if the other vehicles are moving, this maximum speed may not be more than 20 km/h faster than the other vehicles.
 On motorways and other roads, motorbikes must keep to the 2 leftmost lanes.